aer0ss/aerofs/docs/engineering/design/in-place_upgrade_-_front-end_work.md

 To upgrade, admins:

-* go to their admin interface (internally named as Bunker)
+* go to 'Manage appliance' on the Web (internal code name: Bunker)
-* click on the 'upgrade' link in the left panel - _option: provide information about the new version in the homepage interface. discuss security and privacy implications_
+* click on the 'Upgrade' link in the left panel - _option: provide information about the new version in the homepage interface. discuss security and privacy implications_

 ### Upgrade Page